0xFireball/Extrasolar/docs/spec.md

 - Batch requests can be sent and are handled by the server concurrently (requests are processed from a worker thread pool, so multiple requests will be processed parallelly).
-However, unlike JSON-RPC, responses will be sent individually rather than in a batch; the rationale for this is that the client will match the IDs of the responses, and so that the server can return each response as soon as it is processed rather than waiting for all of the requests to be processed.
+However, unlike JSON-RPC, responses will be sent individually rather than in a batch; the rationale for this is that the client will match the IDs of the responses, and so that the server can return each response as soon as the corresponding request is processed rather than waiting for all of the requests to be processed.